anabramos/k9sisters-project/README.md

  ### Content

-- For the booking form input field "tel" I have used the pattern attribute value provided by [Martin Wolf](https://martinwolf.org/before-2018/blog/2015/04/html5-telephone-input-validation/) 2015.
+- For the booking form input field type "tel" I have used the pattern attribute value provided by [Martin Wolf](https://martinwolf.org/before-2018/blog/2015/04/html5-telephone-input-validation/) 2015.
 This assured that only numeric numbers in a certain pattern could be inputed into the form.

 All other code was written by myself: Ana Ramos Barretto